 Sometimes certain images seem almost beyond repair.
 Here's an image of my three youngest kids taken at our Science Fair under the harsh gym lights that give all of our school photos an orange glow:

-But here it is after applying the Black and White feature in PicMonkey (select the icon that looks like a beaker bubbling, select Black and White, Click Apply).
+But here it is after applying the Black and White feature in PicMonkey (select the icon that looks like a magic wand, select Black and White, Click Apply).

 PicMonkey offers so many editing functions- you could spend hours and hours layering on effects and trying new things.
 But when it comes to preparing photos for digital scrapbooking, I suggest you find a quick path to crop and brighten your photos before moving on to building your page.